bainro/tensorrt_demos/README.md

 ```

 That should spit out a yolov3-3l-tiny.onnx model file which can be converted to a trt model the same way rektnet is, i.e. onnx2trt on one of the Xaviers.
+This script requires that the darknet cfg and weights file have the same name, i.e. yolov3-3l-tiny.weights and yolov3-3l-tiny.cfg.

 # tensorrt_demos